Discretionary Awards: funding outside of Wellcome’s schemes and funding calls

 Overseas research

-If you or any research staff employed on your grant will be doing research away from your home laboratory, we'll help with the additional costs of working on the project overseas.
-Please see the 'Overseas allowances' section for details.
+If you or any research staff employed on your grant will be doing research away from your home organisation, we'll help with the additional costs of working on the project overseas.
+Read the 'Overseas allowances' section for details.

-You can ask for these costs if you are applying from a higher education institution, a research institute, a non-academic healthcare organisation, a not-for-profit or non-governmental research organisation or a small company.
+You can ask for these costs if you are applying from a:

 If you or any staff employed on your grant will be spending time in another country, we’ll help you with the additional costs of working on the project overseas.